jupiterpluvius/arnobius-adversusnationes/Commentary draft.md

 {omnium}- partitive genitive
 {ampliōra}- sc. dona

-@@Should I do this for each section or all together?
-Brackets?
-In order of appearance or alphabetical?
-Choose the meaning for the passage or give a few and let the student pick?@@
 Vocab
 adūlor, adūlārī, adūlātus sum	fawn upon; flatter, court; make obeisance affor, affārī, affātus sum speak to, address; be spoked to/addressed (PASS), be decreed by fate